-Fusion Stone is a manufactured concrete thin veneer system.
+Fusion Stone is a manufactured concrete thin stone veneer system.
 The thin stone and thin brick are mechanically fastened to the wall by using stainless steel Fusion clips and screws.
 This ensures that even with movement in the walls, the stones stay in place.
-Fusion Stone is produced in a variety of sizes, colors and textures.
-In addition to the units themselves-sills, corners and keystone units are available.
 Installation can be done by do-it-yourself homeowners or building trade professionals.